 The QA470 offers a precise 20 dB mic pre-amp based on an SSM2019, along with switchable phantom power.
 But it also has two additional low-noise general purpose amps based on the OPA1612.
 These amps are useful anytime you need a precise shot of gain--either 10 or 20 dB--with very low noise.
 The amps are AC coupled on their inputs (Zin = 100K), and they both have an output Z of 50 ohms (primarily to help isolate capacitive loads).
 Both amps are powered from split 12V rails based on the TPS7A49 and TPS7A30--two LDOs with roughly 13 uVrms of noise (20 to 20 kHz), which is about 92 nV/rthz/-140 dBVrthz @ 1 kHz.
 Combined with the nearly 100 dB of PSRR rejection at 1 kHz that the OPA1612 delivers, this means the amp noise floor is dominated by your source impedance and the 1.1 nV/rthz noise of the OPA1612.
 But mostly by your source impedance.

-The power comes from a USB connection.
+The power for the QA470 comes from a USB connection.
 The inputs and outputs are fully isolated from the USB.

 If we look at the noise floor of the QA401 without any pre-amps and the input shorted, we'll measure about -115 dBV in a 20 kHz bandwidth.
 Note in the plot below the Y axis is noise density (dBV/rthz), and we can see it's about -158 dBV at 1 kHz.
 This is roughly equivalent to a 10 kOhm resistor.